treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 documents by adding virtual nodes for each category and author and connecting them to all relevant data nodes.

-The feature space is formed from the union of multiple feature subspaces, each assigned to a specific rank.
-In the category, author, and document example, category IDs are assigned rank 0, author IDs rank 1, and visible (e.g. text ngram) features rank 2.
-Virtual nodes contain features only at their designated rank (category nodes have only category ID features, author nodes have only author ID features).
+Virtual and data nodes both have features, and the feature space is formed from the union of multiple feature subspaces, each assigned to a specific rank.
+In the category, author, and document example, the category IDs subspace is assigned rank 0, the author IDs subspace is assigned rank 1, and the visible (e.g. text ngram) subspace is assigned rank 2.
+Virtual nodes contain features only at their designated rank (i.e. category nodes have only category ID features, author nodes have only author ID features).
 Data nodes contain features at all ranks: the IDs of connected virtual nodes plus their *visible* features (e.g. text ngram features that must be available at inference time).
 This rank assignment enables similarity computation as:

     w(i, j) = Σ[sim_r(i, j) * exp(-r * decay)] / Σ[exp(-r * decay)]